RajaMuneerBaigal/Jenkins_Tutorial/README.md

        - **Pipelines**   - Pipeline and Multi-stage pipeline
           -  Uses the jenkins files written in the groovy syntax to specify what happends during the build.
           -  Pipelins are usually broken into different stages .i.e clone, build, test, deply

+       **NOTE**
+          - The pipeline build type doesn't has alot of options like a freestyle project does.
+But the main part of the pipelines project is Jenkinsfiel which is actually a groovy script with commands to define what needs to be done.
 ------------------------------------------
+### Multistage pipelines:
+   - A multistage pipeline is used when we have several branches in our github repo and each needs to run some job via jenkinsfile. i.e A good example is that we have three branches on our github like linux,windows and macOs. each branch has code and Jenkins file in it.
+The endgoal is to run and build the code on each machine to test the behaviour of our code on each Operating system.

+   **Some Important Points about Multistage Pipelines**
+   - A multistage pipelines follows